dmcable/spacexr/AnalysisPaper/README.md

 ### Generating Main Figures

-We provide R Markdown files that were used to create the main figures:
+We provide R Markdown files that were used to create the main figures (warning: code in `eval = FALSE` blocks should not be run):

 -   [Unsupervised clustering on the Slide-seq cerebellum](https://raw.githack.com/dmcable/spacexr/master/AnalysisPaper/MainFigures/figure1.html)